Deformations of $(p,q)$-forms and degenerations of the Fr\"olicher spectral sequence

-The power series method is quite often used to construct Dolbeault deformations \cite{LSY09,LRY15,RZ18,Xia19dDol}.
-This means if we write $\phi(t)=\sum_i\phi_i$ where each $\phi_i$ is a polynomial in $t$ of degree $i$ with coefficients in $A^{0,1}(X, T^{0,1}_X)$, the objective is to find a power series solution $\sigma(t)=\sum_i\sigma_i$ of the \emph{extension equation}
+We want to show the unobstructedness of Dolbeault deformations of $(p,q)$-forms by using the power series method.
+This means if we write $\phi(t)=\sum_i\phi_i$ where each $\phi_i$ is a polynomial in $t$ of degree $i$ with coefficients in $A^{0,1}(X, T^{1,0}_X)$, the objective is to find a power series solution $\sigma(t)=\sum_i\sigma_i$ of the \emph{extension equation}